My Male Dog Has a Swollen Nipple

 - Swollen breast tissue

-Although mastitis can occur in a male dog, if they have an swollen nipple, it is rarely for this reason.
+Although mastitis can occur in a male dog if they have an swollen nipple, it is rarely for this reason.
 However, there could be an abscess present for another reason.
-An abscess causes a build-up of pus under the skin due to infection.
-The resulting lump or swollen nipple could be the consequence of:
+An abscess causes a build-up of pus under the skin due to infection, leading to swollen dog nipples.
+The resulting lump or swelling could be the consequence of:

 - A bite